General Dermatology – Skin Care Treatments

 Treatment Plans Designed to Create Sustainably Clearer Skin

 Acne is a common skin condition that happens when clogged pores and bacteria create inflammation which causes blackheads and whiteheads, pimples, and deeper cysts or nodules that occur on the face, neck, chest, back, shoulders and occasionally on the upper arms.
 Acne affects people of all ages from infancy up to adulthood.

 Common acne treatments include topical creams or gels, oral antibiotics, and oral isotretinoin.

 Treatment is individualized based on the patient’s skin type and acne type.
-Acid cleansers, chemical peels, microdermabrasion, and light therapy can also be used as effective treatments.
+Acid cleansers and chemical peels can also be used as effective treatments.
 When patients begin treatment, it is important to realize that acne may temporarily get worse before it gets better.
 Improvement is seen after 6 to 8 weeks of treatment as is takes that long for skin cells to “turn over.”

 Count on Us to Thoroughly Examine Your Skin and Create a Sustainable Treatment Plan